-In order to maximize the effectiveness of the Foundation’s grant making, the Foundation will support qualified non-profit research organizations in RESEARCH PROJECTS IN THE AREA OF TYPE 1 DIABETES.
+In order to maximize the effectiveness of the Foundation’s grant making, the Foundation will support qualified non-profit research organizations in type 1 diabetes research programs and projects.

 The Iacocca Family Foundation accepts applications from investigators at non-profit academic, medical or research institutions.
 Applicants need to provide such IRS documentation of status or the equivalent if applying from outside the United States.

 The Foundation will accept grant applications to support innovative and promising research projects that will lead to a cure for type 1 diabetes.
 The Foundation will accept novel projects which directly accelerate a cure for type 1 diabetes or inform the understanding of the disease by a related or complementary mechanism of action.
 Investigators in traditional type 1 diabetes research, as well as investigators currently working on other autoimmune diseases are encouraged to apply, provided that the proposed project focuses directly on type 1 diabetes and supports the mission of the Foundation.

 TYPES OF GRANTS

 The Iacocca Family Foundation hopes its’ funding will help catalyze innovative research.
 Therefore, the Foundation is accepting applications for projects that have a term of one year.
 [The funding year for the Foundation is from July 1st – June 30th (unless otherwise agreed upon).]
 Progress reports will be requested for all funded grants.
 The Foundation will consider additional funding for worthy projects, yet it should not be assumed that there will be continued funding – and other sources of funding should be sought after.

 The Foundation will make grants to support:

 Research programs and projects that will lead to a cure for type 1 diabetes (and supplies and equipment as it pertains to such projects); salaries; fellowships under the sponsorship of a strong advisor; and international collaborations.